Scancode: PC compatibles

-Scancodes on IBM PC compatible computer keyboards are sets of 1 to 3 bytes which are sent by the keyboard.
-Most character keys have a single byte scancode; keys that perform special functions have 2-byte or 3-byte scancodes, usually beginning with the byte (in hexadecimal) E0, E1, or E2.
-In addition, a few keys send longer scancodes, effectively emulating a series of keys to make it easier for different types of software to process.
+IBM PC compatible computer keyboards send a scancode when a key is pressed and released.
+When a key is pressed its so called "make" scancode is sent which differs from its so called "break" scancode that is sent when the key is released.
+The IBM PC compatible standard also allows keyboards to generate "typematic" repeating keys by having the keyboard itself generate the make scancode repeatedly while a key is held down.
+Most character keys have a single byte make scancode; keys that perform special functions have 2-byte or 3-byte scancodes, usually beginning with the byte (in hexadecimal) E0, E1, or E2.
+In addition, a few keys send longer scancodes which emulate a series of keys to make it easier for different types of software to process.

 PC keyboards since the PS/2 keyboard support up to three scancode sets.
+A PS/2 compatible keyboard can be told to send scancodes in set 1, 2 or 3, although it is keyboard-dependent which scancode sets are supported by the keyboard.
 The most commonly encountered are the "XT" ("set 1") scancodes, based on the 83-key keyboard used by the IBM PC XT and earlier.
-These mostly consist of a single byte; the low 7 bits identify the key, and the most significant bit is clear for a key press or set for a key release.
+These mostly consist of a single byte; the low 7 bits identify the key, and the most significant bit is clear for a key press (make scancode) or set for a key release (break scancode).
 Some additional keys have an E0 (or rarely, E1 or E2) prefix.
 These were initially assigned so that ignoring the E0 prefix (which is in the key-up range and thus would have no effect on an operating system that did not understand them) would produce reasonable results.
 For example the numeric keypad's Enter key produces a scancode of E0 1C, which corresponds to the Return key's scancode of 1C.